brady-the-young/CScode/README.md

-# All of my projects that I'm either proud of or worked really hard on, sometimes both!
+# All of my projects that i'm peroud of that I think display my competency in computer science.